brucemack/Si5351-Console/README.md

 ===========

 The sweep capability can be useful in a number of contexts.
-Characterizing filters is the one that the capability was created for in the first place.
+Characterizing filters is the one that the feature was created for in the first place.

 Think of the sweep feature as an automation of pressing the +/- buttons a bunch of times and recording an analog sample at each step.

+This article on N2CQR's excellent blog site may be helpful context since it explains what I was doing when the sweep capability was first implemented: http://soldersmoke.blogspot.com/2017/05/homebrew-peppermint-bitx-kc1fsz-goes.html

 Here are the key parameters:

-* Sweep Count - The number of repeated sweeps to perform.
+* **Sweep Count** - The number of repeated sweeps to perform.
 Sometimes if I am looking at the result of the sweep on an old-school analog oscilloscope it is useful to run the sweep 100s or even 1000s of times.
-* Step Count - The number of steps in each sweep.
+* **Step Count** - The number of steps in each sweep.
 This is self-explanatory.
-* Step Delay - The number of milliseconds we stop at each step in the sweep.
+* **Step Delay** - The number of milliseconds we stop at each step in the sweep.

 At the start of each sweep a digital pin (3 by default) is pulsed high for 10 milliseconds.
 This is a good way to trigger an external tool like an oscilloscope or something.

 The step size parameter is used to control how far we move in each step.
-All of the
+All of the normal capabilities of the step (step mode, etc.) are honored during the sweep.
+It's just like pressing +/-.

 At the end of each step (i.e. after things have settled) a reading is taken from an analog pin (A0 by default) and saved.
 This can be used to read a